mjeronimo/carma2/README.md

     * Messages (such as SHUTDOWN) can be sent manually via a command-line program
     * System alert capable

+* Sample usage of the rclcpp node, such as using a message filter
+* Sample usage from a CARMA node of a transform listener (doesn't need the rclcpp_node)
+* Review all usages of timers.
+Create timers in on_configure and then deactivate and reactivate them, without using our own member variables (like "active_").
+ROS 2 timers support cancel() and reset().
+    Can use these methods in on_activate (reset) and on_deactivate(cancel)?
+See out the ROS 2 example at demo_nodes_cpp/src/timers/reuse_timer.cpp.
+* Make the show_image variable a node parameter in camera_driver_client, so it can be configured by the launch script
+* Parameterize the launch script so that it can optionally display the output window (default to not displaying the output window so that it works in a Docker container)
+* Environment variable, CARMA_LAUNCH_PREFIX to set the launch prefix for nodes in the launch file
+* Using a helper class that itself creates pubs/subs, but accepts a node (not itself a node)

 # Architecture Questions

 * What is the recovery strategy?